Whitewater River Guides

 Tier 1/entry level employee: $18/hr.
 Entry level guide with state minimum requirements.
 50 hour WA guide certification and First Aid/CPR card required to guide at entry level

-Tier 3/dedicated professional: $28/hr.
+Tier 3/lead guide: $28/hr.
 At least 3 of the above qualifications required.
 Standard minimum 4 years guiding.
-This wage tier is common for industry professionals that are in their first year at Triad.
+This wage tier is common for industry professionals that are in their first year at Triad, who have shown dedication to the company and its chain of command in the pursuit of running great trips.
 It is rare but not impossible for a first year guide to reach this pay tier through exceptional work.
-This pay tier is the most common paid to guides at our company.
+These people are often assigned as trip leaders who take on added responsibility of supervising less experienced guides.
+They take pressure off of the river managers by making sure that trips run smoothly without outside (of the trip) supervision.
+Tier 3 guides can be promoted to tier 4 as they develop the ability to supervise trips without the need for any outside help from the chain of command.

-Tier 5/Triad river manager: $36/hr.
+Tier 5/river manager: $36/hr.
 River Manager (additional discretionary bonuses as agreed).
 Minimum 4 years guiding.
 Guides at this tier typically are responsible for all aspects of river trips on a given section of river, and are fully committed to Triad River Tours.
 It is possible to have more than one river manager on each river, and it is also possible for one river manager to manage more than one river.
+These people typically have multiple trip leaders and multiple trips under their supervision, and report only to the Operations Manager or the Executive of the company.
+They not only need no supervision, but are capable of supervising all aspects of the trip as well as all aspects of the staff, emergencies, hiring, firing, training, and recruiting.

-Tier 5+/Triad operations manager: $38/hr.
+Tier 6/operations manager: $38/hr.
 This tier is reserved for staff who are responsible for the entire operational segment.
 Typically this can only be 2 or 3 people total across the entire company.

 Note: We pay fuel expense for any traveling that is done in a personal vehicle in service to Triad River Tours (as agreed to by management).
 These wages do not include tips, housing, or other fringe benefits of the position (only what we pay you).